 Symbolism and Myth

-A time ruled by the archetype of the apocalypse is a time when people lack a viable mythic container to give collective meaning to individual life.
+Times ruled by the archetype of the apocalypse lack a viable mythic container to give collective meaning to individual human life.
 Mythic containers have their own lifespan, and an obsolete mythic container constricts and suffocates.
-Yet, the in between / liminal time without a viable mythic container, as those of us living without the mythic container of an intact culture can attest, easily leads to chaos, despair, a general sense of meaningless and ennui, and a lack of knowing one’s individual life as part of a greater story.
+Yet, the liminal time that lacks a viable mythic container, as those of us living without the mythic container of an intact culture can attest, easily leads to chaos, despair, a general sense of meaningless and ennui, individual life isolated from a sense of belonging to a greater story.

 The mythic is closely connected to the poetic.
 Have the centuries of bloodshed in the name of religion been an exploitation of the loss of the ability to live poetically?
-Living poetically includes fluency with the language of image, dream, metaphor, and a permeability to how all that mixes with our individuality.
+Living poetically includes fluency with the collective language of image, dream, metaphor, along with a permeability to how the myriad activities of the symbolic mingle within our individuality.

 The word ‘mythology’ is sometimes trivialized to mean quaint fiction, while religion is held by its adherents as absolute Truth.
 Consider the word ‘mythology’ to refer to the stories and landscape of the human psyche.
 Our personal mythology lives within the collective mythology.
 The stories that we live are the air the psyche breathes.

 America is a symbolically illiterate culture, which is why we can’t read the symbolically dense Book of Revelation.
-(Even though I grew up in a surrealist home, and was asked about my dreams every morning, I consider my level of symbolic fluency to be rudimentary.)
 This matters much more than merely our inability to read that one text: It’s a whole way of being in the world that lacks a necessary dimension.
 We collectively escape into tv shows and movies that create dreamlike story lines for us to share.

 Frederick Carter, a contemporary and colleague of D.H.
 Lawrence, wrote about the Book of Revelation in his book Dragon of the Alchemists: